rgerum/unofficial-duolingo-stories/README.md

 from either the "stories-app" folder or the "editor-app" folder, depending on which part you want to test.

 ## How to contribute
-To contribute to the projectect you should open an issue to discuss your proposed change.
+To contribute to the project you should open an issue to discuss your proposed change.
 You can assign the issue to yourself to show that you want to work on that.
 If there is a consensus that this bug should be fixed or this feature should be implemented, then follow the following steps:

   - create a fork of the repository
   - clone it to your computer